 Maintaining Your Hairstyle

 All haircuts require some level of maintenance.
-I’m talking about salon visits to keep your hair feeling light and daily styling to look the way you want.
+I’m talking about salon visits to keep your hair feeling light and daily styling to look how you want.
 Have you ever walked out of the salon feeling great but frustrated by the upkeep?
 It’s the worst!

 That’s why I’m also sharing my tips on maintaining haircuts for women with thick hair.
 No matter your lifestyle or routine, I’ve got ways to simplify the upkeep.